kmcentush/draft_optimizer_2024/README.md

 - Draft Recommendations
   - Sync draft state from Sleeper leagues
   - Use convex optimization to recommend an optimal roster
-    - Obj*ective function: maximize the minimum points your team will score each week
+    - Objective function: maximize the minimum points your team will score each week

 ## Installation
 1. Install [uv](https://github.com/astral-sh/uv) for your system.